Video game crash of 1983: Long-term effects

-The crash in 1983 had the largest impact in the United States, and rippled through all sectors of the global video game market worldwide, though sales of video games still remained strong in Japan, Europe, and Canada from the beleaguered American companies.
+The crash in 1983 had the largest impact in the United States.
+It rippled through all sectors of the global video game market worldwide, though sales of video games still remained strong in Japan, Europe, and Canada from the beleaguered American companies.
 It took several years for the U.S. industry to recover.
 The estimated US$42 billion worldwide market in 1982, including arcade, console, and computer games, dropped to US$14 billion by 1985.
 There was also a significant shift in the home video game market, away from consoles to personal computer software, between 1983 and 1985.

 1984 is when some of the longer-term effects started to take a toll on the video game console.
 Companies like Magnavox had decided to pull out of the video game console industry.
 The general consensus was that video games were just a fad that came as quickly as they left.
 But outside of North America the video game industry was doing very well.
 Home consoles were growing in popularity in Japan while home computers were surging across Europe.

 United States sales fell from $3 billion to around $100 million in 1985.
-Despite the decline, new gaming companies started to make their way onto the scene such as Westwood Studios, Code Masters, and SquareSoft, which all started in 1985.
-All of these companies would go on to create numerous genre-defining titles in the future.
 During the holiday season of 1985 Hiroshi Yamauchi decided to go to New York small markets about putting their products in their stores.
 Minoru Arakawa offered a money back guarantee from Nintendo that they would pay back for any stock that was left unsold.
 In total Nintendo sold 50,000 units, about half of the units they shipped to the US.